 Therapy or counseling from a mental health professional can help a person overcome their anxiety to a great extent.
 Here are a few psychotherapy techniques that are commonly used for generalized anxiety disorder treatment.

 Cognitive behavioral therapy is usually regarded as the first line 3 of treatment for GAD when it comes to therapy.
 Considered the current gold standard 4 of psychotherapy, CBT is a short-term treatment which focuses on modifying faulty cognitions that give rise to anxiety, and thereby improving your coping behavior.

 B. Acceptance and Commitment Therapy (ACT)

-- Training acceptance of unhelpful, difficult thoughts and emotions which cannot be controlled
+- Teach a person to accept unhelpful, difficult thoughts and emotions which cannot be controlled

-- Committing and acting towards building a life filled with chosen values
+- Help them commit and act towards building a life filled with chosen values

-Usually, the following types of medications are used in the treatment of GAD:
+Usually, the following types of medications are used in generalized anxiety disorder treatment:

 Read More About Antidepressants Here